JanetYin/ttt/readme.md

 behaviour, but there are infinitely many up to equality.
 If two terms have different behaviour, can they be still equal?

+Why are they different?
+Can't we make these two things coincide?

 ## Natural numbers: `ℕ`

 Rules: